3ka1tz/inception/README.md

 This project has beeen created as part of the 42 curriculum by elopez-u.

+Broaden your system administration skills by working with Docker.
+In this project, you'll set up a complete infrastructure using Docker Compose, creating and managing multiple containerized services including NGINX with SSL/TLS, WordPress with php-fpm, and MariaDB.
+You'll gain hands-on experience with containerization, networking, volume management, and secure web service deployment within your own personal virtual machine.

 ## Description

 - **Virtual Machines vs Docker**